Charles IV of Hungary's attempts to retake the throne: Background

 On 13 November 1918, Charles issued a proclamation in which he relinquished his right to take part in Hungarian affairs of state.
 He also released the officials in the Hungarian half of the empire from their oath of loyalty to him.
 This came two days after he issued a similar statement withdrawing from Austrian politics.
 Although these statements have been described as abdications, Charles deliberately avoided using that term in the event the people of either nation recalled him.

 Charles's last Hungarian prime minister, Mihály Károlyi, took advantage of the situation and proclaimed the Hungarian Democratic Republic, with himself as provisional president.
 The continued Allied occupation made Károlyi's situation untenable, and in March 1919 he was pushed out of office by a Social Democratic-Communist coalition that proclaimed the Hungarian Soviet Republic.
 Under the Communist leader Béla Kun, Hungary became the world's second Communist nation.
 However, Kun's government was overthrown in August by the Romanian Armed Forces.
 Eventually, Archduke Joseph August, Charles' cousin, took power as regent for Charles, only to be forced out when the Allies refused to recognize him.

 It soon became apparent that the Allies would not accept a Habsburg as Hungary's head of state.
 Finally, in March 1920, Miklós Horthy, the last commander of the Austro-Hungarian Navy, was named regent of Hungary.
+The newly elected legislature nullified the actions and legally erased both the People's Republic and the Soviet Republic of Hungary via Act 1 of 1920.